ArifulHridoy/Numerical_LAB--CSE-2208-_Project/README.md

 This program performs Simple Linear Regression using the Least Squares Method to find the best-fit straight line for a given set of data points.

-It supports:
-• Multiple test cases
-• Input from input.txt
-• Output to console and output.txt
-• Clear reporting of input, computations, and final regression equation OBJECTIVE
+OBJECTIVE
+To compute the best-fit linear equation:
+			y = a + bx

-To compute the best-fit linear equation: y=a + bx from a given set of experimental or numerical data using the least squares regression technique, which minimizes the total squared error.
+from a given set of experimental or numerical data using the least squares regression technique, which minimizes the total squared error.

 CONCEPT
 For n data points (xi,yi) the regression line:

-			y=a + bx
+			y= a + bx
 is determined by minimizing:

 			∑(yi−(a+bxi))2
 This leads to two closed-form formulas:
 Slope (b)

 			b= 𝑛∑𝑥𝑦−(∑𝑥)(∑𝑦) / n∑x2−(∑x)2b

-Intercept (a)
+Intercept (a):

 				a=∑y−b∑xn
 These values define the best-fit straight line.

 PROGRAM FEATURES
-• Reads all inputs from input.txt
+• Reads all inputs from input.txt.

-• Writes results to both console and output.txt
+• Writes results to both console and output.txt.

-• Handles multiple test cases
+• Handles multiple test cases.

 • Prints:
 o Number of data points

 o All x and y values

 o Computed intercept (a)

 o Computed slope (b)

 o Final regression line equation

 INPUT FORMAT (input.txt)

 T

 n

 x1 x2 x3 ... xn

 y1 y2 y3 ... yn

 (repeat for T test cases)

 Where:
 • t = number of test cases

 • n = number of data points in the test case

 • Next line = n values of x

 • Next line = n values of y

 EXAMPLE INPUT

 3
 5
 1 2 3 4 5